computationalmodelling/fidimag/doc/core_eqs.rst

   :math:`\mu_{B}` is the Bohr magneton and :math:`S` is the average spin (angular momentum) magnitude.

-  The interactions of the magnetic moments are specified using the Heisenberg formalism.
+  Interactions between magnetic moments are specified using the Heisenberg formalism.
-|
 |

 * Micromagnetics